DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-03-28-updating-how-training-partners-manage-their-accredited-providers.md

 The final step is to check your answers.
 The user can change both the provider and description of the accredited provider.

-Once they submit the page, we notified users of the accredited provider that their organisation has been added to the training partner as an accredited provider.
+Once they submit the page, we notifiy users of the accredited provider that their organisation has been added to the training partner as an accredited provider.

 ### Editing ‘About the accredited provider’